 \begin{define}[Equivariance] Let $X$ and $Y$ be vector spaces.
 The function $\phi:X\to Y$ is equivariant with respect to a group $G$ if it satisfies

-for all $g \in G$ and all $x \in X$, where $\rho^X:G\to GL(X)$ and $\rho^Y:Y\to GL(Y)$ are representations of $G$ on $X$ and $Y$.
+for all $g \in G$ and all $x \in X$, where $\rho^X:G\to GL(X)$ and $\rho^Y:G\to GL(Y)$ are representations of $G$ on $X$ and $Y$.
 Invariance is a special case of equivariance in which $\rho^Y$ is the trivial representation. \end{define}

-The tensor basis method mentioned in Sect.~\ref{sec:tbm-bg} ensures the equivariance of the model by representing tensor functions as linear combinations of Cartesian tensors.
-Unfortunately, as discussed before, determining the basis tensors can be extremely difficult, with current applications relying on extensive research into the enumeration of bases for second- and third order tensors with particular symmetries \cite{smith_isotropic_1971,pennisi_third_1992,spencer_theory_1958}.
-ENNs provide an alternative means to enforce equivariance, and as will be shown shortly, this can be done in a way that guaranties additional tensor relationships via hard constraints in the learning framework.
+The tensor basis method mentioned in Sec.~\ref{sec:tbm-bg} ensures the equivariance of the model by representing tensor functions as linear combinations of Cartesian tensors.
+Unfortunately, as discussed before, determining the basis tensors can be extremely difficult, with current applications relying on extensive research into the enumeration of bases for second and third-order tensors with particular symmetries \citep{smith_isotropic_1971,pennisi_third_1992,spencer_theory_1958}.
+ENNs provide an alternative means to enforce equivariance, and as will be shown shortly, this can be done in a way that guarantees additional tensor relationships via hard constraints in the learning framework.